theRealAph/ScopeLocals/README.md

 way to ensure that each thread handling a request can have its own independent permissions.
 This `ThreadLocal` serves as a key that is used to look up a `Permission` value for the current thread.
-So, there is not exactly _one_ incarnation of field `PERMISSIONS` shared across all instances of Foo; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation that is used when code sets or gets `PERMISSIONS` depends on the thread which is executing the code.
+So, there is not exactly _one_ incarnation of field `PERMISSIONS` shared across all instances of `Server`; instead, there are _multiple_ incarnations of the field, one per thread, and the incarnation that is used when code sets or gets `PERMISSIONS` depends on the thread which is executing the code.